Martin-Holstad/Martin-Holstad/README.md

 ## Im currently learning

-Lately i have been busy learning react and similar JavaScript frameworks.
+Lately i have been busy learning JavaScript frameworks such as react and next.js

 ## Contact me